 Communiqué also provided two simultaneous Interpreters for the 2-week-long trial.
 The accused (of North African/Southern French descent, although the cocaine had come from much further afield) were indeed in deep water, having been caught red-handed off the Devon coast, attempting to smuggle the largest ever haul of cocaine (at that time), into the UK.
 They were found guilty.

-Case study 8: Looking backwards, forwards & right to left on the tour
+Case study 8: Looking backwards, forwards and right to left on the tour

-Translation, Proofreading, Programming & Layout in Arabic for an intranet website of a significant bank in Qatar, including a virtual tour of their prestigious new headquarters.
+Translation, Proofreading, Programming and Layout in Arabic for an intranet website of a significant bank in Qatar, including a virtual tour of their prestigious new headquarters.

 Initially a seemingly straightforward request for translation of around 20,000 words into Arabic suitable for Qatar, the source text was a “yesterday, today, tomorrow” description of the bank’s history, growth, current strategy, key personnel, values and vision for the future, linked to a virtual tour of the company’s HQ in Doha.

 This involved not just sensitive translation and proofreading to ensure the target language was appropriate for the specific Arabic -speaking audience of that part of the Gulf, but grappling with the functional testing of the website and solving some tricky programming issues in Arabic, for which the website designers needed our help.